containers/toolbox/doc/toolbox-create.1.md

 Create a toolbox container for a different operating system RELEASE than the host.
 Cannot be used with `--image`.

+**--volume** BINDMOUNT

+Create the toolbox container with additional bind mounts.
+Use the same format as --volume of podman.
+Can be specified multiple times.

 ## EXAMPLES